🧬 Gene Expression & Regulation — printable rubric packet (Biology Unit 06). Print 8.5×11 portrait. Every page is built for clipboard use at the bench.

 How to read a Bright Minds rubric

 You are making a decision, not adding up points.
-For each criterion, decide whether the work is Not yet, Approaching, or Mastered — the column language tells you which.
+For each criterion, decide whether the work is Developing, Proficient, or Mastery — the column language tells you which.
 A criterion counts as mastered only when the student can both do the technique and justify the biology behind it.
 A student carries three tokens per term; one token buys a re-do of one criterion on another day, so a single bad afternoon never sinks the unit.

 ▲ Page 2 — Key terms